 Cohere Health uses the criteria below to ensure consistency in reviewing the conditions to be met for coverage of cardiac contractility modulation (CCM).
-This process helps to prevent both incorrect denials and inappropriate approvals of medically necessary services.
+This process helps prevent incorrect denials and inappropriate approvals of medically necessary services.
 Specifically, limiting incorrect approvals reduces the risks associated with unnecessary procedures, such as complications from surgery, infections, and prolonged recovery times.